Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified three projects likely to impact the area: Westfield Marion Expansion, Oaklands Green, Marion Cultural Centre Plaza Upgrade, and River Torrens to Darlington (T2D) Project - Southern Precinct.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting the region.
+Key initiatives include Westfield Marion Expansion, Oaklands Green, Marion Cultural Centre Plaza Upgrade, and Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.